 Cherries that have been de-pitted and have their stems removed may be a better option for dogs.
 Cherries have vitamin A and C, fiber, antioxidants, melatonin, and other potentially beneficial nutrients.

 That said, there are plenty of other fruits and foods available that do not come with the risks associated with cherries, nor do they require you to go through the hassle of removing the pits.
 Apples served without the core or seeds, for example, also have fiber and vitamins.
 Blueberries contain plenty of antioxidants.

 These fruits do contain sugar and may upset some dogs stomachs, so they aren’t for every dog and shouldn’t be given in large quantities, but they are safer options than cherries and can have great health benefits when served to dogs properly.
 You should consult your vet before giving your dog these foods.

 Cherry flavored foods are usually full of artificial flavoring, chemicals, and sugar.
 These are not good for dogs.
 Even foods that are naturally flavored with real cherries are often quite sugary.

 It’s best to stick to real foods that have ingredients that you’re familiar with and are known to be safe for canines.
 You can ask a nutritionist or your vet for further advice on which foods are safe and healthy for your dog.

 What Should You Do If Your Dog Eats Cherries?

 What kinds of fruit do you like to give your dog instead of cherries?
+Do you ever share healthy snacks with your pooch?
 Let us know in the comments below!